dasca-dasca/learning-projects/04-blackjack/readme.md

 # Player Actions

-• The player can "Hit (+)" to receive additional cards or "Stand" (x) to keep his current hand.
+• The player can "Hit (+)" to receive additional cards or "Stand (x)" to keep his current hand.
-• "Double Down" (x2) allows the player to double their bet and receive only one additional card.
+• "Double Down (x2)" allows the player to double their bet and receive only one additional card.
-• "Split" (||) is available when the first two cards are of the same rank, allowing the player to play up to four hands simultaneously.
+• "Split (||)"  is available when the first two cards are of the same rank, allowing the player to play up to four hands simultaneously.

 ![](images/showcase/2.png)